 Lawyers, sheriffs and other court officials (such as the sheriff clerk) will be wearing suits with robes on top.
 Solicitors don't wear wigs in the sheriff court, although the sheriff might.

 This depends on:

 If a solicitor is representing you and it's a civil law case, you'll probably have to sit in the public seating area.
 Your solicitor may need to talk to you before, during or after your case is being heard so make sure you go up to them before the case starts and tell them where you're sitting so they know where to find you.

 If you're representing yourself, you'll have to stand in front of the sheriff to let them hear your arguments in the case.
 However, there will probably be lots of cases being dealt with so it's likely you'll have to wait in the public gallery until you're 'called' to speak before the sheriff.
-Every court will have a different layout so, when you go into the courtroom, explain to a court official that you're representing yourself and ask where you should sit.
-Don't be afraid to ask any court official to explain the layout of the court or what to expect once the court proceedings begin.
-They are there to help you where they can.
-You might find the court scene illustrations from minitrial helpful, especially as they explain what each person in the court does.
+Every court will have a different layout so, when you go into the courtroom, explain to a court official that you're representing yourself and they can tell you where to go.

 Courts (especially sheriff courts) have to get through lots of cases each day, so you might have to wait a while until your case is called.

 What if I'm disabled?

 Some courtrooms will have facilities for you but others won't.
 It's best to contact the court in advance to see what facilities they have and to make special arrangements if you need them.
 You can find contact details for all sheriff courts in Scotland on the Scottish Court Service website.